 Open the carriage and remove the iron.
-Make sure you have a safe place to set the iron down immediately if you can't hold it in one hand.
+Make sure you have a safe place to set the iron down.
+7.2

-Bring the pipes together within the transition time and ensure the machine achieves full fusion pressure within the pressure buildup time.
+Bring the pipes together within the transition time.
+Ensure the machine achieves full fusion pressure within the pressure buildup time.